Board of Directors

 Senator Cowan was appointed to the Senate on the recommendation of Prime Minister Paul Martin in 2005.
 He was named Opposition Whip in the Senate in 2007 and was appointed Leader of the Opposition Liberals in the Senate in 2008, a position he held until stepping down in June 2016.
 He retired from the Senate in January 2017.
 His Bill S-201 to prohibit and prevent genetic discrimination passed the Senate in April 2016 and the House of Commons in March 2017.
 In a previous Parliament, he also proposed legislation to address the criminal justice system’s approach to persons suffering from mental illness and was a member of the Special Joint House-Senate Committee on Physician-Assisted Dying.
 Senator Cowan is the recipient of the 2016 Advocacy Award by the American Society of Human Genetics for his work leading efforts to prevent genetic discrimination in Canada.
 He shares this award with the Canadian Coalition for Genetic Fairness.

-Gavin Dew is Director, External Relations at Great Canadian Gaming Corporation.
+Gavin Dew is principle at ADDO Consulting.
 He is an experienced corporate communications, stakeholder engagement, and public affairs consultant and has advised clients on a wide range of issues including energy infrastructure, community planning, skills certification, technology, consumer regulation, and crisis readiness.
 He completed a BA at the University of British Columbia and an MBA at Oxford, where he undertook academic research on social license to operate, the idea that companies have an obligation to earn permission from communities.
 Gavin serves on the Board of Governors of Kwantlen Polytechnic University, the Policy Council of the Greater Vancouver Board of Trade and the Next Leaders Council of the Business Council of British Columbia.

 Dr. Pieter Cullis